salmanfarooq715/CloudExify_Task-3/README.md

 The Financial Translation Engine is an enterprise grade JavaFX application that performs real time currency conversion through the Exchange Rate API.
 It provides a modern banking interface, supports multiple international currencies, validates user input securely, and maintains conversion history with a professional user experience.

-This project was developed as part of the **DecodeLabs Internship Program** to demonstrate JavaFX development, API integration, Object Oriented Programming (OOP), exception handling, and enterprise level desktop application design.
+This project was developed as part of the **CloudExify Internship Program** to demonstrate JavaFX development, API integration, Object Oriented Programming (OOP), exception handling, and enterprise level desktop application design.

 ## Features